Unsteady Simulations:

 REGiSTRATiON

 The price is 14,700 SEK (excl.
 VAT) which includes course material.
-No refunding after November 8.
 The number of participants is limited to 16.

 arrow registration form